-The Mapillary web app lets you view imagery and map data, upload images, and edit blurs on images as well as sequences on the map.
+The Mapillary web app lets you view imagery, map data, and edit blurs on images as well as sequences on the map.
 When signed in, you can also get an easy overview of your Mapillary activities and profile and adjust a number of settings.
 In addition, you can request deletion of individual images or entire sequences belonging to your profile.

 For the app to be fully functional, your graphics card drivers need to be up to date and your browser needs to support WebGL.

 Signing up and signing in

 Exploring images and map data on the Mapillary web app is possible without having a Mapillary account.
-However, to upload images and to use additional features of the web app (such as user dashboard, connecting developer applications, managing organizations), you need to be signed into your account.
+However, to use additional features of the web app (such as user dashboard, connecting developer applications, managing organizations), you need to be signed into your account.
 You'll find the sign-up and sign-in options at the top right corner of the app.

 If you don't have a Mapillary account, please create one.
-You can use your existing Facebook, Google, or OpenStreetMap (OSM) account to create an account on Mapillary, or sign up via email.
-Regardless of method, you need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).
+You can sign up via email.
+You need to choose a username for Mapillary and provide an email address to be used for communications (this email will not be visible to anyone publicly).

-When you open the app, you will see the world map with some green areas and red dots.
+When you open the app, you will see the world map with some green areas and dots.
 The green lines represent the location of Mapillary sequences—series of images that you may navigate through.
 When you zoom in by scrolling your mouse, the lines transform into dots, and each dot represents an image.